 Since our inception, we have incurred significant operating losses.
-As we commercially launched our first product, INVELTYS, in January 2019, we have had limited revenues to date from product sales and have financed our operations primarily through our IPO, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants and public common stock offerings, sales of our common stock under our ATM Offering facility and to a lesser extent, payments received in connection with various feasibility studies.
+As we commercially launched our first product, INVELTYS, in January 2019, we have had limited revenues to date from product sales and have financed our operations primarily through proceeds from our IPO, public common stock offerings and sales of our common stock under our ATM Offering, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, and warrants.